An optimal extension theorem for 1-forms and the Lipman-Zariski conjecture: Abstract

 \section{Abstract}

-Let $X$ be a normal variety with Du Bois singularities.
-We prove that any $1$-form defined on the smooth locus of $X$ extends to a log resolution $\tilde X \to X$, as a regular differential form.
-As an application, we show that the Lipman--Zariski conjecture holds for such $X$, reproving a recent result of Druel.
+Let $X$ be a normal variety.
+Assume that for some reduced divisor $D \subset X$, logarithmic $1$-forms defined on the snc locus of $(X, D)$ extend to a log resolution $\wt X \to X$ as logarithmic differential forms.
+We prove that then the Lipman-Zariski conjecture holds for $X$.
+This result applies in particular if $X$ has log canonical singularities.

+Furthermore, we give an example of a $2$-form defined on the smooth locus of a three-dimensional log canonical pair $(X, \emptyset)$ which acquires a logarithmic pole along an exceptional divisor of discrepancy zero, thereby improving on a similar example of Greb, Kebekus, Kov\'acs and Peternell.